Mikala-Troupe/IAM-Portfolio/Week-02-RBAC-and-Conditional-Access/README.md

 <img src="screenshots/04-policy1-grant-controls.png" alt="MFA Policy" />

 **Require Multi-Factor Authentication**
-Everyone has to provide a second form of proof - usually a code from their phone app
+Everyone has to provide a second form of proof, usually a code from their phone app

 </td>
 <td width="50%">